-American Axle & Manufacturing (NYSE:AXL) crossed over its 10-day moving average of $12.40 on a volume of 446K shares.
-This may provide swing traders with an opportunity for a long position, as such a crossover often suggests higher prices in the near term.
+American Axle & Manufacturing (NYSE:AXL) crossed over its 10-day moving average of $24.75 on a volume of 392K shares.
+This may provide short-term investors a chance for a long position, as such a crossover often suggests higher prices in the near term.

 American Axle & Manufacturing Holdings, Inc. designs, engineers, and manufactures driveline systems for light trucks and sport-utility vehicles.
 The Company produces axles, propeller shafts, chassis components, and forged products.
 American Axle also manufactures various driveline components for light trucks and sport utility vehicles manufactured in North America.